 A city like no other, San Francisco has a charm of its own.
 Its perch on 43 (named) hills, sweeping views of the bay, and brightly painted Victorians save it from being the next concrete jungle, and its open vistas are matched by only by its open mind., what isn’t there to love about this city?
 From the Gold Rush to the Beats, the hippies to the tech boom, San Franciscans have never been afraid to do things a little differently.
 It’s where Otis sat on the dock wasting time, where others tuned in and dropped out, and where Steve Jobs came up with just “one more thing.”

 Today, San Francisco still isn’t afraid to innovate.
 While the Summer of Love was replaced with Silicon Valley, ideas still flow freely and pioneers push us forward.
-And San Francisco has plenty to offer visitors, whether you’re going for entrepreneurial inspiration or just to get away.
+There are so many wonderful things to do in San Francisco, whether you’re going for entrepreneurial inspiration or just to get away.

 History, creativity, cool restaurants, old buildings, and beautiful bay views on the California coast?
 Come on, take another little piece of our hearts, San Francisco.
 Depending on your reason for visiting, you may also want to check out san francisco private event venues if you’re here for a birthday or special event!
 Or, you can visit the famous sites San Francisco has to offer.